-Heading off to university in 2020 will involve our ‘new normal’, whatever that will come to be.
+Heading off to university will involve our ‘new normal’.

 This ‘new normal’ will see new ways of doing normal things, like welcome week, your course induction, even going to the pub, and of course – making new mates.

-You may be moving to university this September, commuting to classes or studying in the town you already live in.
+You may be moving to university, commuting to classes or studying in the town you already live in.
 It’s likely everyone will be making new uni mates.

 But what is the best way to make new mates whilst maintaining social distancing?